galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >    - *"Output log?"*: `Yes`
 >    - *"Enable quality filter?"*: `No`
 >
->    > ### {% icon comment %} Do the Same thing for the input control data set.
+>    > ### {% icon comment %} Do the same thing for the input control data set.
 >    >
->    > If you processed the RBFOX2 fastq dataset then do the same thing for input control data set or *vice verca*.
+>    > If you processed the RBFOX2 fastq dataset then do the same thing for the input control dataset or *vice verca*.
 >    {: .comment}
 >
 {: .hands_on}

 # Step 4: Aligning Reads to a Reference Genome

 To determine where DNA fragments originated in the genome, the sequenced reads must be aligned to a reference genome.
 This is equivalent to solving a jigsaw puzzle, but unfortunately, not all pieces are unique.
 In principle, you could do a BLAST analysis to figure out where the sequenced pieces fit best in the known genome.
-Aligning millions of short sequences this way, however, this can take a couple of weeks.
-Nowadays, there are many read alignment programs, `STAR` is one of them that works well with CLIP-Seq data, for more information read  [here](doi:10.1093/bioinformatics/bts635).
-STAR is able to use genome as well as transcriptome data.
-This ability is handy, since CLIP-Seq generetas transcriptome data, thus, we have to take RNA processing steps like splicing events into account.
+However, this can take a couple of weeks.
+Nowadays, there are many read alignment programs. `STAR` is one of them that works well with CLIP-Seq data, for more information read  [here](doi:10.1093/bioinformatics/bts635). `STAR` is able to use genome as well as transcriptome data.
+This ability is handy, since CLIP-Seq generates transcriptome data, consequently we have to take RNA processing steps like splicing events into account.

 ## Aligning with **RNA STAR**